 Your Per-Hour Earning Rate

-Even if you cut those numbers in half — say you’re newer, your scripts need work, and you only close 1 deal per month from your prospecting — that’s still $7,500 from 40 hours, or $187.50 per hour.
+Even if you cut those numbers in half — say you’re newer, your scripts need work, and you only close 1 deal per month — that’s still $7,500 from 40 hours, or $187.50 per hour.
 Compare that to the $0 per hour you earn checking email, redesigning your business card, or scrolling Instagram.
 Knowing your per-hour rate makes it viscerally clear why protecting your prospecting block is the most important business decision you make every day.

 What to Do When You Don’t Feel Like Prospecting